Geometry and factorization of multivariate Markov chains with applications to MCMC acceleration and approximate inference: Applications of projection chains to the design of MCMC samplers

 Let $0=: \beta_1 < \ldots < \beta_d := \beta$ be a sequence of inverse temperatures with $d \geq 2$, and we denote by $\mathcal{X}_{sw} := \mathcal{X}^{d}$, the $d$ products of the original state space $\mathcal{X}$, to be the state space of the swapping chain.
 Let $P_{sw}$ be the transition matrix of the swapping chain, whose stationary distribution $\pi_{sw}$ is of product form with

-At each step, the swapping chain chooses an inverse temperature $\beta_i$ uniformly at random then chooses uniformly at random between the following two moves: \begin{itemize} \item(Level move): In a level move, the swapping chain chooses an inverse temperature $\beta_i$ uniformly at random.
+At each step, the swapping chain chooses uniformly at random between the following two moves: \begin{itemize} \item(Level move): In a level move, the swapping chain chooses an inverse temperature $\beta_i$ uniformly at random.
 The swapping chain moves the $i$th coordinate according to a Metropolis-Hastings chain at inverse temperature $\beta_i$, while the remaining coordinates are kept fixed.

 \item(Swap move): In a swap move, the swapping chain chooses an index $i \in \llbracket d-1 \rrbracket$ and swaps the coordinate $x_{i}$ and $x_{i+1}$ with a suitable acceptance probability.
 Precisely, we have for all $i \in \llbracket d-1 \rrbracket$, $x = (x_1,\ldots,x_d), y = (x_1,\ldots,x_{i+1},x_{i},\ldots,x_d)$,